munezerobagira/moviesapi/README.md

 - user can create account
 - user can login
-- user can search movies
-- user can fetch all the movies
 - loggedIn user can create list
 - loggedIn user can delete his lists
 - loggedIn user can update the movies on his/her list
-- user can delete the list
+- loggedin user can delete the list
+- user can fetch all the movies
+- user can search movies
 - user can delete his account
 - user can update his information